 Sample requirements vary widely with instrument and the analysis required.
 Please contact a technical staff member to discuss your needs.

 All users of analytical x-ray systems at Penn State are required to complete x-ray safety training through Environmental Health and Safety (EHS) prior to receiving instrument training.
 For more information on these requirements, see the EHS web site.
 Equipment training is provided at the hourly rate for equipment and analyst.
 Group training is available and can reduce cost per student significantly.
-Contact a technical staff member for more information.
+Visit this webpage for training details or contact a technical staff member for more information.

 |PANalytical XPert Pro MPD||Cu||theta-theta||para-focusing/parallel beam||line||Reflection||PIXcel 1D||powder/bulk/thin film|